+another important motivation for the development of non-linear ML models that include multiple PRSs is the potential for improved prediction accuracy across diverse populations, in a single model.
+The hope is that the developed model will use both clinical- and genetic ancestry-related characteristics, including their interaction, as needed.

 Here, we develop multi-PRS non-linear ML models and assess their association with systolic and diastolic BP.
 For each of the two BP outcomes, we develop an ensemble machine learning model that makes a BP prediction based on demographic (age, sex, self-reported race/ethnic background, and study center), BMI, and PRSs.
 The ensemble model consists of two consecutive components – a baseline model and a genetic model.
 The baseline model predicts a phenotype using the set of covariates without the genetic component, and the genetic model further explains the residuals from the baseline model.
 We evaluate the use of a linear versus a non-linear model at both the baseline and the genetic model level and assess the improvement in performance when incorporating multiple PRSs based on several GWAS and p-value thresholds.
 We compare the ensemble model’s performance on the held-out test dataset stratified by self-reported race/ethnic groups.
 In secondary analyses, we also developed PRSs specific to linkage disequilibrium (LD) regions, referred to as local-PRSs, and evaluated the possibility of using multi-local-PRSs.